pradeep-707/healthcare-vr/README.md

 Making changes:
 - Checkout master using `git checkout master`
-- Pull new commits using `git pull origin master`
+- Pull new commits using `git pull --rebase origin master`
 - Create new branch using `git checkout -b branch-name`

 Commit and push changes:
 - Add files to staging with `git add .`
 - Commit using `git commit -m "commit message here"`
-- Pull new commits using `git pull origin master`
+- Pull new commits using `git pull --rebase origin master`
 - Push to repository using `git push origin branch-name`